tulibraries/tul_cob/doc/Setting-up-a-release-candidate.md

 ## Release is based on HEAD of main branch

-This the easiest of all scenarios and only requires for us to generated a release based on the main branch.
+This is the easiest of all the scenarios and only requires us to generate a new release based on the main branch.

 ## Release is based on a commit hash that is on the main branch